 - Your bin must be placed at the edge of your property with the handles facing outwards and it would really help the bin men if you could stand your bin next to your neighbour's for collection

 - It is your responsibility to return your bin to your storage area as soon as possible on the same day as your collection

-- We can provide refuse and recycling leaflets in Portuguese, Polish, Lithuanian and Latvian
+- We can provide refuse and recycling leaflets in Portuguese, Polish, Lithuanian, Latvian, Bulgarian and Russian

 - Dog poo bags are available FREE of charge from calling in at our West Street offices.

 We only offer a recollection for green and brown bins if there is no reason logged on our system as to why your bin has been missed.

 You can contact us via email at email@example.com or call the Customer Service Team on 01205 314200.

 We provide an assisted collection to residents who are disabled or infirm in some way, which would make it difficult for the occupier to pull their bin in and out for collection.
 If you require this service please call us on 01205 314200.